Lomray-Software/react-mobx-manager/README.md

 import { withStores } from '@lomray/react-mobx-manager';

 /**
- * Create and connect 'stores' to component
+ * Create and connect 'stores' to component with custom context id
  * NOTE: In most cases, you don't need to pass a third argument (contextId).
  */
-withStores(Component, stores, 'optional-context-id');
+withStores(Component, stores, { customContextId: 'optional-context-id' });

 const stores = { myStore: MyStore, anotherStore: AnotherStore };
 ```